Clotworthy Skeffington, 3rd Viscount Massereene1

 Marjorie Hamilton-Dalrymple was the daughter of Sir Walter Hamilton-Dalrymple of North Berwick, 8th Bt. and Alice Mary Clifford.1 She died on 16 December 1939.1

-She was decorated with the award of the Royal Red Cross (R.R.C.).1
+She was awarded the Royal Red Cross (R.R.C.)1

 Citations